Three’s a crowd

 One ecosystem

-We built a relationship and started to bring things together under one umbrella using the DayMaker system.
+We built a relationship and started to bring things together under one umbrella using an engagement platform.
 In the first six months of operation, recognition activity doubled from the original program.
 As the relationship progressed, we converted their subsidiary division’s sales reward programs as well as their worldwide service anniversary program.
 Now, individual unit leaders can run audience-smart promotions specific to their groups’ core business objectives and employees benefit from earning points from all the programs versus receiving disparate awards.

 As the business unit transitioned their sales compensation model, we helped them move from individual compensation to a more-collaborative ecosystem model focused on long-term customer support behaviors supported by rewarding qualitative and quantitative performance.